aadel112/googoose/README.md

 Googose allows you to turn any html content page into a properly formatted Microsoft Word (.doc) file.

 ## Benefits
-* You now have the aility to view rich web content, such as canvas and svg elements in MS Word
+* You now have the aility to view rich web content.
 * You can generate word documents programatically without doing a whole lot of work, using a third party library, etc
 * You can integrate this directly into sites with wysiwyg editors (eg:Wordpress).
 There is no need to install a plugin.

 ## Status
-This is the initial minimum viable solution. svgs and canvas elements are not working, although I do have a plan for them.
-You may also find bugs.
-It's only been tested by me for the example html file.
+This is pretty close two as fully-fledged as it's going to be.
+Right now I'm just hardening it and working on bug fixes.

 ### Requirements
 As you can see, you are required to include jquery in your page before googose